7 Ways Asynchronous Communication Builds Trust

 An asynchronous meeting is the coming together of worker bees at different times to plan and share ideas for a particular objective.
 Each participant joins in at their own time and makes their contribution.
 For effective communication to happen, it must build trust in the platform and between participants.
 Weet, a video messaging platform, facilitates asynchronous communication.
 The numerous users resemble worker bees, and their combined contributions are equated to the buzz of a hive.

-Asynchronous communication builds trust in the following ways:
+Asynchronous meeting builds trust in the following ways:

 1. Injects humanity and empathy

-A Weet video message allows participants to add their emotions to their contributions.
+A Weet asynchronous meeting allows participants to add their emotions to their contributions.
 Facial expressions make the busy bees more at ease as they communicate.
 Weet has an inbuilt functionality that enables users to add emojis to their communication.
 Besides, participants can use screencasts and add their emotions as part of the conversation.
 Weet facilitates emotional buzz with the presence of video and comments.

 2. Improves clarity and understanding